OlumideOlumayegun/Blood-Cells-Classification-Using-CNN-DVC-Pipeline/README.md

 - Launch or update the EC2 instance.
 - Pull the latest Docker image from ECR and run it on EC2.

 ## Usage
 Once the application is deployed, users can upload blood cell images through the web interface.
 The application classifies each uploaded image as one of the four blood cell types: Eosinophil, Lymphocyte, Monocyte, or Neutrophil, and displays the result.

+## Future Work
+- Enhance the classification model by testing other CNN architectures.
+- Optimize model deployment with multi-instance load balancing.
+- Improve UI/UX of the web application.
+- Implement additional security measures for production-level deployment.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.